-Figure 4a,4b,4c,4d,4e,4f,4g,4h, Supplementary Table 1

 The promoter of ADHFE1 maybe a potential biomarker for colorectal adenoma and cancer

 Next, we separate DMRs between the normal tissue and the low-grade adenoma into hyper and hypo DMRs.
 The enrichment analysis was performed by Ingenuity Pathway Analysis (IPA) for different DMRs, setting the cutoff of P value as 0.05.
 The first term of the IPA enrichment result for hyper DMRs is ethanol degradation (P=5.4x10-3), where two genes are hit, ADHFE1 and ACSS3, which can facilitate translation form ethanol to ethanal and from acetic acid to acetyl-CoA respectively.
 Both of them showing expression down regulation on colonic and rectal cancer tissue compared with the normal tissue (P<0.01), which are consistent with the DNA methylation changes (R2=-0.49 and -0.59, Figure 5A and Figure 5B).
 We found the average methylation level of CpG loci located in CpG islands within ADHFE1, ACSS3 promoter region are significantly increased in cancer samples compared with normal samples (∆mBVs=0.2 and 0.18 respectively, Figure 5C).
 Furthermore, we applied promoter region within CpG island of the two genes to distinguish the normal tissue and the disease tissues (adenoma and cancer).
 When setting cutoff as 0.25 for ADHFE1 promoter, we minimize the error rate to 4.68% (39/833), while the minimal error rate of ACSS3 promoter is 16.68% (139/833) when setting cutoff as 0.42 (Figure 5D).
 The result shown ADHFE1 has better discrimination power compared with ACSS3.
 Furthermore, at ROC curve of mBV of ADHFE1 promoter mBV for all 833 samples, the AUC is 0.97 with specificity and sensitivity as 0.95 and 0.96 (Figure 5E).
 For cancer samples, it can reach even AUC as 0.98 (Supplementary Figure XX).